 What is planned for the original Rand Hall windows?

 Treating the original windows is one of the most challenging aspects of rehabilitating Rand Hall.
 The 115 existing windows are made of shallow rolled steel sections holding single panes of glass.
 The frames are cast into the concrete sills, and the window units have very poor thermal performance.
 Five options were explored, and are described briefly here.
-After considerable discussion, option #3 is included in the base project, with option #2 as an alternate.
+After considerable discussion, option #2 has been selected.